microsoft/MIDI/src/sdk-client/README.md

 WinRT and other client SDKs coming.
 C++ is first.

 Everything in here is subject to change.
-As of August 31, 2022, it does not yet include the new Function Block changes or other upcoming spec changes.
+As of August 31, 2022, it does not yet include the new Function Block changes (which are significant) or other upcoming spec changes.
 Consider anything else work-in-progress or prototype.

 Current "shape" of API can be found in the WindowsMidiServicesApi.h and the other WindowsMidi*.h files it references.

+> NOTE: These have not yet gone through any internal API reviews, nor have they been code reviewed internally.
+But they are good for getting an idea of where we're headed.
+This will all get more solid in September/October.

+What this is good for is to validate that we're taking an approach you find usable.
+We're hitting features at the right levels, etc. We're trying to strike a balance between exposing raw protocol information (which can be easily misinterpreted and can be challenging for apps to handle, especially in a multi-client setup) and too much handholding.

 ## Building and Tools